Yoga Teacher Training

 Once you have successfully completed the 200-hour Yoga Teacher Training, you will have the knowledge, practical experience, and confidence to begin sharing yoga with others.

-If you plan to teach professionally, you will also need to obtain appropriate teaching insurance before offering public classes.
+If you plan to teach professionally, you will need to obtain appropriate teaching insurance before offering public classes.

 Prerequisites for the 200-Hour Teacher Training Course